 Saksith worked as a reporter for Channel NewsAsia and has covered the visits of US President Barack Obama to Bangkok and Yangon, Myanmar, the anti-government Pitak Siam rally in 2012, the 2013 Bangkok Gubernatorial Elections and the US-Thai military “Exercise Cobra Gold”.
 He covered the Thai general elections and the flood crisis in 2011 as a producer for IHA, a stringer for Channel NewsAsia and a fixer for ITN.

-He has also appeared on Al Jazeera English, BBC World Service, Radio Australia, ABC News 24, France 24 and Deutsche Welle TV as an analyst and commentator on Thai politics.
+He has also appeared on Al Jazeera English, BBC World Service, Radio Australia, ABC News 24, BBC World News, France 24 and DW News as an analyst and commentator on Thai politics in addition to being quoted and interviewed by print and online media outlets from around the world.
 Prior to blogging, Saksith worked as a local reporter in his hometown Bremen, Germany, and also worked as an editorial assistant for Asia News Network in Bangkok, Thailand.